mondoohq/docs/docs/platform/start/organize/workspaces.md

 - Is a GitHub repository or a GitLab project

-Or you can build a simple query to fine-tune workspace contents.
-These are examples of simple queries:
+You can also combine conditions.
+These are examples of simple queries with multiple conditions:

 - Is a Debian device and version is not 12